yyu130/SeniorCharge/README.md

 ## Code of Conduct

-Since we use the Laravel web framework for Sr.Charge website, we need to review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct) to make sure no violations happened.
+Since we use the Laravel web framework for Sr.Charge website, we need to review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct) to make sure no violations happened:
 - Participants will be tolerant of opposing views.
 - Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.
 - When interpreting the words and actions of others, participants should always assume good intentions.